-My online browsing uncovered that I cannot find one single article on the entire internet that lists all the factors involved in this decision.
-I am attempting to put together a list.
+Our online browsing uncovered that we cannot find one single article on the entire internet that lists all the factors involved in this decision.
+We are attempting to put together a list.
 Input, updates, and suggestions for changes are welcome!
-Thank you to aqn587 for brilliant research and information.

 Appeals Council – Approximately 2% are approved.
-22% are remanded.
+22% are remanded (sent back for another hearing with special instructions).
 The rest are denied.

 New applications – Approximately 33% are approved.
 The rest are denied.

 Appeals Council – Decision in approximately 12 months.